khoren93/SwiftHub/README.md

 Try `pod update` if you got some errors.
 Alrighty!
 We're ready to go!

+## Documentation
+You can generate the API docs locally.
+Run `jazzy` from the root of this repository.
+This requires installation of [jazzy](https://github.com/realm/jazzy/).
+You will find the output in `docs/`.
+You can set options for your project’s documentation in a configuration file, [.jazzy.yaml](https://github.com/khoren93/SwiftHub/blob/master/.jazzy.yaml) by default.

 ## Debugging
 [Flex](https://github.com/Flipboard/FLEX) debugging tool has been integrated in this application.
 To enable it, just swipe right anywhere in the application.
 There are also included debugging [Hero](https://github.com/HeroTransitions/Hero) animations.
 To use it, swipe right with two fingers.
 Repeat this to disable.